The Memory Book

-The bus braked suddenly and I banged myself on the seat in front of me.
+The bus braked suddenly, and I banged myself on the seat in front of me.
 I woke up in agony.
 The bus had arrived at Port Angeles.
 I geared up my rucksack and got down.
-Quickly bought a sandwich and sat on a rock alongside the park browsing for my host.
+I sat on a rock alongside the park browsing for my host.
 Lonnie Boyd, a 73-year-old man, accepted my request and came to pick me up at the port.

 I could indistinctly hear dogs barking as we entered his property.
 They knew Lonnie was home.
 The moment I stepped down, both the White Terriers started hopping around me.
 They were happy to welcome me for the night.
-It was a countryside land amidst a beautiful trail, the Pacific Ocean on one side and the gorgeous range of Olympic Mountains on the other.
-He brewed a perfect French press and we both sat on his band stage staring at the setting sun.
-Soon it was dark and we went inside the cabin.
-He started playing jazz on his radio.
+It was a countryside land amidst a beautiful trail, the Pacific Ocean on one side and the gorgeous range of the Olympic Mountains on the other side.
+Lonnie brewed a perfect French press, and we both sat on his band stage gazing at the setting sun.
+Soon it was dark.
+We went inside the cabin and he started playing jazz on his radio.

-“What made you host the couchsurfers for over 3 years?” my curious mind asked.
+“What made you host the couchsurfers for over three years?” my curious mind asked.

 “I was lonely here.
 It was just me and my dogs for years.
-Hosting travellers made me feel good.
+Hosting travelers made me feel good.
 I made friends!
 At least I have some good memories to cherish now.”
 I was surprised to see his gloomy expression.
-Lonnie always had an innocent smile on his face.
+Lonnie always carried an innocent smile on his face.

 “And your family?”
 I asked hesitantly.

-“This 10-acre land which you see as a forest now, was barren when I was young.
-My brother and I nurtured it as our own child.
+“This 10-acre land you see as a forest was barren when I was young.
+My brother and I nurtured it as our child.
 Soon I got married and had a beautiful daughter.
-That was a good time.
+Those were good times.
 After my parent’s death, my sister cheated on us for the family property.
 She took the 2/3rd of its share and left my brother and me with this land.
 We were not a wealthy family anyways.
 We believed in hard work.
-I haven’t seen my sister since then and I lost my brother 4 years back.”
+I haven’t seen my sister since then and have lost my brother four years back.”

 “Where are your wife and daughter?”
 I prompted.

 “I lost my wife soon after my parent’s death.
 My daughter flew to Oakland for her further studies.
-She found her love, got married and had a beautiful daughter.”
+She found her love, got married, and has a beautiful daughter.”
 He smiled at me saying, “My granddaughter!”

 Silence spread like fire.
 I kept looking at Lonnie as he was dreaming about his granddaughter.

 “I wish!
 My daughter has forgotten me.
-I wasn’t even invited to her wedding.
+She didn’t even invite me to her wedding.
 We are just friends on Facebook now.
-I keep looking at my granddaughter’s images when she uploads them.
+I keep looking at my granddaughter’s photos whenever she uploads them.
 I want to get her toys, want to play with her, tickle her, make her laugh!
-But…” I could see a broken man which Lonnie was hiding behind his smile.
+But…” I could see a broken man Lonnie was hiding behind his smile.

-“I shall sleep now.” he left trying to hold his emotions.
+“I shall sleep now.”
+He left controlling his emotions.

 “Good night.”
 I wished him in a low-pitch.
 His story kept lingering in my mind.
 I was sad and subdued.